 The cost of a grease trap can vary depending on the size, model, and type of grease trap you need.

-For 1 to 100 gallons of fat, oil, and grease (FOG) per day, you will need a trap with a relatively low capacity, and this can cost you between $250 and $1500.
+For 1 to 100 gallons of fat, oil, and grease (FOG) per day, you will need a trap with a relatively low capacity, which can cost between $250 and $1500.

 750-1500 gallons will run you between $4000 and $4800